Were you injured in an accident that was not your fault?

 Courts understand that a serious injury can have a significant effect on a claimant.
 A successful claim will ease the impact of bills other financial issues on a claimant and their family enabling them to focus on recovery.

-Our panel of expert law firms for many years have aided people affected by serious accidents.
+The panel of expert law firms for many years have aided people affected by serious accidents.
 Injuries and medical conditions held to be catastrophic or serious include cerebral palsy and dioxin poisoning.

 Further information: Catastrophic injury claims